 - Participate in workshops facilitated by leaders in interfaith dialogue and engagement,

 - Learn from the Muslim and Jewish leaders who are rising up against hate,

 - Develop skills in order to become a stronger advocate of building relationships between Muslims and Jews, and

-Join us for inspiring keynote presentations from:
+We heard incredibly inspiring keynote presentations from:

 Anita Diamant gives voice to women’s narratives.
 She is the bestselling author of fiction and nonfiction books.
 She has published five novels, the most recent of which is The Boston Girl, a New York Times bestseller, and is best known for her 1997 novel, The Red Tent, also a New York Times bestseller and recently made into a miniseries for television.

 Dr. Ingrid Mattson is an Islamic studies scholar, a Muslim religious leader, an interfaith activist and a leading voice for interfaith engagement.
 Mattson is a former president of the Islamic Society of North America (ISNA), is recognized as an advocate for Muslim women as religious leaders and was described as “perhaps the most noticed figure among American Muslim women” in a 2010 New York Times article.

 Haroon Moghul is a commentator, broadcaster, author, and Muslim-Jewish interfaith advocate.
 He is a Senior Fellow and Director of Development at the Center for Global Policy, and the Muslim Leadership Initiative Facilitator at the Shalom Hartman Institute.
 Haroon has appeared on all major media networks and has been published in the Washington Post, TIME, CNN, the Guardian, Foreign Policy, and Haaretz, among others.
 He’s the author of a novel, The Order of Light (Penguin 2006), and a new memoir, How to be a Muslim: An American Story (Beacon 2017).